 But it’s time to let go.

-I love you both more than words can describe and will be forever indebted to you for what you have given me physically, mentally and emotionally.
-All of my achievements root back to the two of you and even if I might not show it at the time, I’m extremely grateful.
+I love you both more than words can describe and will be forever indebted to you for what you have given me physically, mentally, and emotionally.
+All of my achievements belong to the two of you; even if I did not show it at the time, I’m extremely grateful.
 I may be moving out from under your roof at home, but I will always be under the roof of your heart.

 Drew and Reed,

 Look out and care for one another.
-It’s important for both of you to know that I am so incredibly proud to call you my brothers and I wouldn’t trade you for anything in the world.
+Both of you need to know that I am incredibly proud to call you my brothers and that I wouldn’t trade you for anything in the world.
 Sometimes we bicker and fight, but we’re always able to laugh it off right away and get back to normal.
-You both are exceeding expectations left and right and nothing makes me happier.
+You both exceed expectations left and right, and nothing makes me happier.
 I love you both immensely and can’t wait to hear about your adventures while I’m gone.

 I think you’re going to take this the hardest.
-It’s easy for the rest of us to understand what’s going on because we communicate with each other.
+It’s easy for the rest of us to understand what’s happening because we communicate.
 However, you will just see us pack up the car with a lot of my stuff, then have everyone else come home but me.
-I don’t know what I’m going to do without you running in and jumping on my bed to lay with me.
-I always felt that you understood me and we were pretty similar even though you’re a dog and I’m human.
+I don’t know what I would do without you running in and jumping on my bed to lay with me.
+I always felt that you understood me, and we were pretty similar even though you’re a dog and I’m human.